$0 Rhode Island Adoption Quick-Start Checklist

 What to Expect at the Hearing

 Finalization hearings in Rhode Island Family Court are not adversarial proceedings — they are administrative and celebratory.
-Most last 20 to 30 minutes.
+Hearings are generally brief.
 The judge reviews the case file, may ask the petitioners to confirm their understanding of the legal obligations they are assuming, and may speak directly to the child.

-Children are typically required to be present at their finalization hearings.
+In many cases, children attend the finalization hearing; confirm attendance requirements with the court or attorney.
 For children aged 14 and older, Rhode Island law requires their formal consent to the adoption — the child must express their agreement to the adoption during the proceeding.

 How Long Does It Take to Finalize in Rhode Island